pollfish/docs/terms/researcher.md

 **6.1 Ownership of Researcher Survey Data and Survey Programming Strategy.**  Researcher shall be the exclusive owner of all Researcher Survey Data as defined in Section 1.2 of PART A of this Agreement.
 For clarity, Researcher shall also be the exclusive owner of any &quot;Survey Programming management&quot; strategy as created and implemented by Researcher and all Intellectual Property Rights thereof.

-**6.2 Limited License to use the Researcher Survey Data\*\*\*\*.**  Researcher grants to Pollfish a perpetual, worldwide, non-revocable, non-exclusive license to access and use the &quot;Researcher Survey Data&quot; solely for the following purposes and under the following limitations:
+**6.2 Limited License to use the Researcher Survey Data**  Researcher grants to Pollfish a perpetual, worldwide, non-revocable, non-exclusive license to access and use the &quot;Researcher Survey Data&quot; solely for the following purposes and under the following limitations:

 **(i)** Pollfish may access, store and process the Researcher Survey Data, in order to be able to monitor the Survey Process and provide its services to Researcher.
 Pollfish may also access, store and process the Researcher Survey Data for purposes of prevention and detection of illegal activity, fraud or network security incidents and for verifying Researcher&#39;s compliance with the terms of this Agreement;